What are your goals? How are you going to reach them? What action can you take during the following year to achieve your goals?

 - Specific – Live off one full time wage.
-Save and invest the other full time wage, with 50% going on the mortgage, the other 50% being invested in index funds in the share market.
+Save and invest the other full time wage in index funds in the share market.

 - Measurable – One wage is managed using the Barefoot Investor strategies.
-The other wage is tracked through the mortgage account and a shares portfolio.
+The other wage is tracked through a shares portfolio.

-- Relevant – This mini-goal will lead to achieving financial independence within our desired time frame.
+- Relevant – This goal will lead to achieving financial independence within our desired time frame.